Lughus/e-pigeon/README.md

 ## What does it do ?

 That's a simple messaging server / client using node-ipc in the hood\
-It garantee the order of sended messages and that the message has been recieved.\
+It garantee the order of sended messages and that the message has been received.\
 You can send a message to a group of clients.\
 Server cannot receive message, but you can start a client in the same app of the server and will use localhost to communicate.